 Rapidly design and deploy process applications on the cloud

 IBM® Business Process Manager on Cloud is a subscription-based business process management (BPM) cloud service.
-It offers visibility and management of business processes, low start up costs and fast return on investment.
+It offers visibility and management of business processes, low start-up costs and fast return on investment.

-IBM Business Process Manager on Cloud provides a full lifecycle BPM environment including development, test and production—with tooling and run time for process design, execution, monitoring and optimization.
+IBM Business Process Manager on Cloud provides a full lifecycle BPM cloud environment including development, test and production—with tooling and run time for process design, execution, monitoring and optimization.
 It is designed to enable business users to get started with process improvement quickly—often in less than 48 hours—without the need to build and maintain an IT infrastructure.

 IBM Business Process Manager on Cloud provides:

 Ease of design and deployment of process applications

 IBM BPM on Cloud training for Business Analysts

 Skills and certifications focused on the developer role.

 IBM Business Process Manager on Cloud Frequently Asked Questions